d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-If you have for example a JSON file template in the directory `files` and you want to insert the path, you can use the helper function in the template as follows:
+If you have e.g. a JSON file template in the directory `files` and you want to insert the path, you can use the helper function in the template as follows:

 ```json
 {